tonik/docs/adding-menus-and-navigations.md

 order: 3
 ---

-Navigations allow for creating easily customizable menus areas, which can be managed inside `Appearance > Menus` administration panel.
+Navigations allow for creating easily customizable menus areas, which can be managed inside "Appearance > Menus" administration panel.

 You should register navigations in `app/Structure/navs.php` file with `register_nav_menus` function.
 By default, starter registers the "Primary" navigation.

 ```php
 namespace App\Theme\Structure;